mre/endler.dev/content/2024/the-dying-web/index.md

 more important than a few milliseconds of loading time.
 I could still understand why people would use Chrome, but I was happy with my choice.

-Then [Firefox Quantum](https://blog.mozilla.org/en/mozilla/introducing-firefox-quantum/) came around and I told all my fellow developer friends about it.
+Then [Firefox Quantum](https://blog.mozilla.org/en/mozilla/introducing-firefox-quantum/) came around, and I told all my fellow developer friends about it.
 To me, it was the best browser on the market, and I was proud to be a Firefox user again.
 It was fast, snappy, and had a great add-on ecosystem.